This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 When you truly know your tools instead of constantly learning new ones, you become unshakeable.

-Client sites go down?
-I know exactly where to look and how to fix it.
+Client site goes down?
+I know exactly where to look and I know how to fix it.

 New project requirements?
 I can estimate timelines accurately because I understand my capabilities.

 Competitive pressure?
-Other agencies can promise features I deliver faster because I’m not constantly switching between platforms.
+Other agencies can promise features, but I deliver them faster because I’m not constantly switching between platforms.

 Tool mastery creates business confidence.
 Tool collection creates constant anxiety.